jefflester/minitrino/readme.md

 minitrino -v lib_install
 ```

-**Note**: Installing the new library will overwrite all modules and snapshots
+**Note**: Installing the new library will overwrite all modules and snapshots in
-with the upgraded default library.
-If you have customized modules or snapshot
+the current library.
+If you have customized modules or snapshot files in
-files in `lib/snapshots/`, make sure to take a backup of the `~/.minitrino/lib`
+`lib/snapshots/`, make sure to take a backup of the `~/.minitrino/lib` directory
-directory prior to running this command in order to persist your local changes.
+prior to running this command in order to persist your local changes.

 -----